This recipe makes enough frosting to frost one single layer round cake, a 9x13 quarter sheet cake, or 12-18 cupcakes.

 2 Beat in vanilla extract and powdered sugar: Beat in the vanilla extract.
 With the mixer running on low speed to start, slowly add in 2 cups of the powdered sugar.

 Powdered sugar has cornstarch in it that will thicken the frosting as well as making it sweet.
-Keeping adding more powdered sugar to the frosting until you get your desired level of sweetness and thickness.
+Add more powdered sugar 1 tablespoon at a time to the frosting until you get your desired level of sweetness and thickness.

 3 Spread or pipe the frosting to decorate: Use a blunt knife or spatula to spread the frosting, or spoon the frosting into a piping bag to decorate your cupcake or cake.